judgewooden/failsafe/README.md

 TO DO

-- Create override button via web interface
+- test webmail with raspi